 - Toys & games

 Before you start selling on Facebook Marketplace, you should do some product research to make sure what you’re selling will be profitable.
-This is a crucial step, especially for sellers looking to build an ecommerce business through Facebook.
+This is a crucial step, especially for sellers looking to build or enhance an ecommerce business through Facebook.

-Effective product research depends on data: it considers how many units of a given product sell over time and at what price, as well as how many other sellers are competing for the same customers within a particular niche.
+Effective product research depends on data; it considers how many units of a given product sell over time and at what price, as well as how many other sellers are competing for the same customers within a particular niche.

 Let’s talk about the three main points to consider when doing product research for any ecommerce marketplace: profitability, demand, and competition.